guilsa/meusdireitos/README.md

 * `bundle install`
 * `heroku git:remote -a meusdireitos` (need to be a collaborator on Heroku for this)

-To import all environment variables from Heroku:
+To import all environment variables from Heroku (copy Heroku's config vars to a local .env file):

 * `heroku config:get PAGARME_SECRET -s  >> .env`
 * `heroku config:get SENDGRID_APIKEY -s  >> .env`
 * `heroku config:get TRELLO -s  >> .env`

-(this will copy Heroku's config vars to your local .env file)
+Start server:

 * `ruby init.rb -p 5000`
 *  open browser to http://localhost:5000